1988 Royal Doulton English Fine Bone China Bunnykins Baby Bowl:

 10,100 ppm Lead on the FOOD surface.

-Of particular interest with this piece: the outside surface (the surface NOT intended for contact with the child’s food) is relatively low Lead, it is only the inside food-surface that is incredibly high Lead.
+Of particular interest with this piece: The outside surface (the surface NOT intended for contact with the child’s food) is relatively low Lead.
+It is only the inside food-surface that showed incredibly high results for Lead.

 This bowl had the following specific readings when tested with an XRF instrument: